 “The crisis of any great change in the situation of a country, even a happy change from war to peace, is generally productive of temporary difficulties in many classes of the community.
 I trust in God that these dificulties may prove temporay, and that in the future the petitioners may find employment and remuaration which their industry and their patience so emiminently deserve….”

 Canning was a politician with a reputation as being on the moderate and compassionate side of the Tory party.
 However, his attitude to the appalling poverty of 1816 was a mixture of prayer, hope and inaction.
-In 2017, does that sound familiar?
+Does that sound familiar?